About

 Misc

-- While not feeling the AGI, I try to read, travel, do olympic weightlifting, waltz (sometimes polka, lindy hop), bake cheesecakes, Dota 2, among other things
+- When not feeling the AGI, I try to read, travel, do olympic weightlifting, waltz (sometimes polka, lindy hop), bake cheesecakes, Dota 2, among other things

 - I co-organized the weekly lunch/seminar for Stanford ML group